What Is Sales Prospecting? [Techniques & Expert Tips]

 With the right skills and a direct phone number, an SDR can start a conversation with a prospect and link their product to the prospect’s pain point in just a few minutes.

 Where cold calling has an advantage over email is you get to show more of “the human touch”.
-You can also have a conversation (rather than a sales pitch) where you ask questions, listen to the answers, and follow up.
+You can also have a meaningful conversation over the phone (rather than a sales pitch).
+You ask questions, listen to the answers, and follow up.

 Sending sales emails is fast and one of the most cost-effective prospecting ideas.
 Once you have an email template that works, you can prospect at scale.
 It can also be a precursor to a phone call to add a more personal touch.